kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/09-querying-data-on-client.md

 ![Traditional Diagram](https://i.imgur.com/EA0yRqK.png)

 * If we weren't using Meteor we could build it this way
-* Note that Node and MongoDB are not synchronous but the API is Asynchronous
+* Note that Node and MongoDB are not synchronous
+* The API is Asynchronous

 ![Diagram of steps](https://i.imgur.com/OVRev5L.png)